 menu Home Answers Math Games Free Resources Contact Me

-Can't Memorize Those Dreaded Math Facts!
+My Students Are Having Difficulty Memorizing Those Dreaded Math Facts!

 Many of my college students come to me without knowing their math facts.
 Some do, but most do not.
 Since we use calculators in the class, it really isn't an issue.
 It just takes those students longer to do a test or their homework.
 One day, the students in my Basic Algebra Concepts class (a remedial math class) were playing a math game to practice adding and subtracting positive and negative numbers.
 We were using double die (see picture) where a small dice is located inside a larger dice.
-(I have to keep an eye on these because they tend to "disappear".
+(I have to keep an eye on these because they tend to "disappear."
 The students love them!)
 I noticed one of my students continually counting the dots on the die.
 He was unable to see the group of dots and know how many were in the set.
 It was then that I realized he could not subitize sets. (to perceive at a glance the number of items presented)

 Subitizing sets means that a person can look at a grouping or a set and identify how many there are without individually counting them. (i.e. three fingers that are held up) When a child is unable to do this, they cannot memorize math facts since memorizing is associating an abstract number with a concrete set.
 Many teachers as well as parents fail to recognize the root cause of this memorization problem.
 AND no amount of practicing, bribing, yelling, or pulling out your hair will change the situation.
 So what can you do?